Squarefront/squarespace-project-readme-boilerplate/README.md

 ### Highlights

 * Structured READMEs that thoroughly explain everything going on.
-* Readable Squarespace template comments to help your devs understand learn Squarespace while they work.
+* Readable Squarespace template comments to help your devs understand and learn Squarespace while they work.
 * Readable configuration file comments.

 ## Usage